 - Provide high school transcripts or GED with test scores

-- Achieve a passing grade on basic math and reading assessments administered by IEC
+- Achieve a passing grade on basic math assessment administered by IEC

 Applications are by appointment only: call 513.542.0400.
 You are required to bring your valid driver’s license, a copy of your high school transcripts or GED with test scores, and the $20 cash application fee.